The video experts blog

 Pay-per-view monetization has unique perks when it comes to sports broadcasting.

 When it comes to monetizing your sports broadcasts, pay-per-view, ads, and subscriptions are all viable options.
 The best option for you depends on what you’re trying to achieve and who your target audience is.
-You can achieve this through your own website, sports or festival live streaming service, website or a professional video streaming platform provide you.
+You can achieve this through your website, sports or festival live streaming service, website or a professional video streaming platform provides you

 For example, if you specialize in MMA fights and televise one event a month or even less frequently, pay-per-view is the best option for you.
 Viewers can pay to watch the fight, and that’s it.